goharbor/harbor/docs/installation_guide.md

 * **verify_remote_cert**: (**on** or **off**.
 Default is **on**) This flag determines whether or not to verify SSL/TLS certificate when Harbor communicates with a remote registry instance.
 Setting this attribute to **off** bypasses the SSL/TLS verification, which is often used when the remote instance has a self-signed or untrusted certificate.
 * **customize_crt**: (**on** or **off**.
 Default is **on**) When this attribute is **on**, the prepare script creates private key and root certificate for the generation/verification of the registry's token.
 The following attributes:**crt_country**, **crt_state**, **crt_location**, **crt_organization**, **crt_organizationalunit**, **crt_commonname**, **crt_email** are used as parameters for generating the keys.
 Set this attribute to **off** when the key and root certificate are supplied by external sources.
 Refer to [Customize Key and Certificate of Harbor Token Service](customize_token_service.md) for more info.
+* **log_level**: Define which log level will be used by the services, error, warn, info or debug (default).
+You can change to an specific Log level, changing directly the config File in each service `common/config/ui/env` or `common/config/registry/config.yml` or `common/config/jobservice/env`.

 #### Configuring storage backend (optional)